mobeigi/AutoHotKey-Scripts/README.md

 ## Description
 My collection of AutoHotKey scripts.
-Some of these scritps may not be mine (see files themselves for attribution).
+Some of these scripts may not be mine (see files themselves for attribution).

 ## Contributions
 Contributions are always welcome!